Efficient Sensor Placement from Regression with Sparse Gaussian Processes in Continuous and Discrete Spaces: Conclusion

 \section{Conclusion}

 We addressed the sensor placement problem for monitoring correlated data.
-We formulated the problem as a regression problem using SGPs and showed that training SGPs on unlabeled data gives us ideal sensor placements in continuous spaces, thereby opening up the vast GP and SGP literature to the sensor placement problem and its variants involving constraints, non-point sensors, etc. The method also enables us to leverage the convergence rate proofs of SGPs.
+We formulated the problem using variational approximation and showed that training SGPs on unlabeled data gives us ideal sensor placements in continuous spaces, thereby opening up the vast GP and SGP literature to the sensor placement problem and its variants involving constraints, non-point sensors, etc. The method also enables us to efficiently handle sensor placement in 3D spaces, spatio-temporally correlated spaces, and leverage the convergence rate proofs of SGPs.
 Furthermore, we presented an approach that uses the assignment problem to map the continuous domain solutions to discrete domains efficiently, giving us computationally efficient discrete solutions compared to the greedy approach.
-Our experiments on four real-world datasets demonstrated that our approaches result in both MI and reconstruction quality being on par or better than the existing approaches while substantially reducing the computation time.
+Our experiments on four real-world datasets demonstrated that our approaches result in both mutual information and reconstruction quality being on par or better than the existing approaches while substantially reducing the computation time.

-A key advantage of our approach is its differentiability with respect to the sensing locations.
-We leverage this property in concurrent work to generalize our sensor placement approach to robotic informative path planning.
-Since GP-based approaches rely on having accurate kernel function parameters, we aim to develop online approaches to address this in our future work.
+A key advantage of our approach is its differentiability with respect to the sensing locations, which allows us to incorporate it into deep neural networks optimized for more complex downstream tasks.
+We leverage this differentiability property in concurrent work to generalize our sensor placement approach to robotic informative path planning.
+Since our approach, and more generally GP-based approaches, rely on accurate kernel function parameters, we aim to develop online approaches to address this in our future work.

 \comment{